Owthorpe

-Owthorpe is an English hamlet and civil parish in the Wolds of the East Midlands county of Nottinghamshire.
-The population of about 90 was included in the civil parish of Cotgrave in the 2011 census, this increased to 102 at the 2021 census.
+Owthorpe is a hamlet and civil parish in the Borough of Rushcliffe in Nottinghamshire, England.
+The population of the hamlet was about 90 and was included in the civil parish of Cotgrave in the 2011 census, this increased to 102 at the 2021 census.

 Location and governance

 Owthorpe is adjacent to the parishes of Cropwell Bishop, Stanton on the Wolds, Cotgrave, Kinoulton and Colston Bassett, 2 mi south-east of Cotgrave and 9 mi south-east of Nottingham.
 It forms part of the borough of Rushcliffe.
 The Grantham Canal lies to its east, as does the Fosse Way, a Roman road whose line is largely followed by the A46 trunk road between Leicester and Lincoln.
 In 2006 the borough council recorded a population of 90 for Owthorpe, (and 102 residents in 2021) so that the parish is too small to have a parish council and has a parish meeting instead.

 Amenities

 There are low-frequency weekday bus services to Cotgrave and Keyworth and term-time school buses to Bingham.
 The nearest railway station is at Radcliffe on Trent (4 mi.
 The nearest shops and medical and sports services are in Cotgrave.
 There is self-catering accommodation at Woodview Cottages, Newfields Farm.
 The Little Retreat, Colston Bassett Lane, provides spa treatments.